Welcome to Lost Yogi’s ESO DPS Guide in late 2022 / early 2023.

-Weaving light and heavy attack in between skills or vice versa is a powerful way to Boost your DPS in ESO.
+Weaving light and heavy attacks in between skills or vice versa is a powerful way to Boost your DPS in ESO.
 This is also one of the hardest things to master, but once you do, your ESO DPS will go up 2 or even 3 times what you do without weaving attacks.

-Wich brings us to your combat or skill rotation.
+This brings us to your combat or skill rotation.

 Best Skill Rotation.

 As a general rule, you should start out with buffing up, if you have any skill that does that.
-Next is Debuff of the mob, then fist Damage over time skill (DoT) and a light attack, next DoT and a light attack, until all DoT’s are applied.
+Next is the Debuff of the mob, then the first Damage over time skill (DoT) and a light attack, next DoT and a light attack, until all DoT’s are applied.
 Then it’s between 1 and 3 Direct attacks with a light attack in between each, and then you start over with buffing up.